-The most material risks based on the year end 2020 SCR calculation are presented below:
+The most material risks based on the year end 2021 SCR calculation are presented in the following table.

-Table 16 - Top Risks in SCR Calculation (in EUR '000)
+Table 16 - Top 3 material SCR risks as of 31 December 2021 (in EUR '000)

 Risk Sub-Module SCR

-Non-life underwriting risk 71 989
+Non-life underwriting risk 83 588

-Market risk 32 697
+Market risk 41 339

-Counterparty default risk 28 196
+Counterparty default risk 36 528

-Life underwriting risk 24 374

 The Company has not provided, sold nor re-pledged any collaterals.
-In addition, the Company does not sell variable annuities, and thus there are no information on guarantee riders and hedging of the guarantees included in this Report.
+In addition, the Company does not sell variable annuities, and thus there is no information on guarantee riders and hedging of the guarantees included in this report.